Grace to you, and Happy Easter!

-Yesterday, I introduced the theme of the Holy Spirit.
-Today’s reflection on the quality of the Holy Spirit as the “paraclete,” the gift of God the Son from the Father flows from yesterday’s reflection.
+Previously, I introduced the theme of the Holy Spirit.
+Today's reflection on the Holy Spirit's attribute as the "paraclete," the gift of God the Son from the Father, flows from yesterday's line of thought.

 In continuation of the farewell address to his disciples and the promise about another advocate, the Lord Jesus said: “But when the Counselor (παράκλητος) comes, whom I shall send to you from the Father, even the Spirit of truth, who proceeds from the Father, he will bear witness to me; and you also are witnesses, because you have been with me from the beginning (Jn 15:26-27).”

-The Greek word παράκλητος (parakletos) sometimes anglicized as Paraclete, is full of meaning.
-It carries with it some crucial qualitites we have to know about the Holy Spirit and His work in the life of the believer and the church.
-Observe that I have always mentioned the Holy Spirit’s work in the Church as well as individual members of the Church.
-This is so because the Gift of the Holy Spirit is for us as Church and as inviduals in the Church.
+The Greek word παράκλητος (parakletos), sometimes anglicized as Paraclete, has rich meaning.
+It carries with it some crucial qualities we have to know about the Holy Spirit and His work in the believer and the Church's life.
+Observe that I have always mentioned the Holy Spirit's work in the Church as well as individual members of the Church.
+It is because the Gift of the Holy Spirit is for us as Church and as individuals in the Church.

-Consider many times in our life we need someone to be called in to help our “helpless” or challenging situation.
+Consider many times in our life we need someone to be called in to help our "helpless" or challenging situation.
 Or we simply need a helping hand.
-There are many things about us, who are weak and imperfect, which make us get on our knees or crawl into our bed not wanting to leave our rooms.
+There are many things about us—weak and imperfect as we are—that make us get on our knees or crawl into our bed, not wanting to leave our rooms.
 We feel deeply in need.
 Moments like those, and much more in the spiritual life, are when Jesus the Lord calls in the Person of the Divine Spirit, the Holy Spirit, to help our needy situation.

-Paraclete, as you may have known, literally means “someone called in” so as to supply the need or advocate our cause.
-He comes in to refresh, revitalize and renew our depressing spirit.
+Paraclete, as you may have known, literally means "someone called in."
+The person is called in to supply the need or be an advocate to our cause.
+The Spirit comes in to refresh, revitalize, and renew our depressing Spirit.

 The Holy Spirit supplies the need of the Church and the believer at least through three distinct ways.
 First is through being our holy and loving advocate.
-He carries on in us and in the Church the same intercessory role of Christ the Lord; becoming our voice in prayer, sort of our offering, needs and sacrifices back to God the Father.
+He carries on in the Church and us the same intercessory role of Christ the Lord.
+The Spirit becomes our voice in prayer, sort of offering our needs, and sacrifices in His voice to God the Father and the Son.
 Our Public prayer (Sacred Liturgy) is alive and effective because of the Holy Spirit.

-Know that in our prayers, even those imperfect conversations with God, if we allow the Holy Spirit, He, as our advocate will plead our cause before God.
-He will speak on our behalf in the best possible way.
+Know that in our prayers, even those imperfect conversations with God, if we allow the Holy Spirit, He, as our advocate, will plead our cause before God.
+He will speak perfectly on our behalf.
 He does so because He is our advocate, the promise by Christ the Incarnate Advocate to us as believers.

-Tomorrow we continue on the function of the Holy Spirit as an Exhorter, the Counselor.
+Tomorrow I continue on the function of the Holy Spirit as an Exhorter, the Counselor.